 The Digi 002 and Digi 002 Rack Monitor Outputs and Headphone Output mirror the output signal on Main Outputs 1-2.
+The Monitor Output and Headphone Output levels are directly affected by the following front panel controls:

 Monitor Mute When you power up Digi 002 or Digi 002 Rack, the Monitor Outputs are automatically muted.
 To unmute the Monitor Outputs, press the Mute switch (located at the top right-hand corner of Digi 002, and on the front panel of Digi 002 Rack).